AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 The results show that three different healthy level groups exist based on variable values.

 The average and median values of patients' weights in profiles 1 and 2 were less than in the profile 3.
 In addition, the patients in profiles 1 and 2 self-rated healthiness at higher level than those in profile 3.
-The self-ratings are as follows:
+The self-ratings were as follows:
 ---  | Profile 1 (N=56)  | Profile 2 (N=80) | Profile 3 (N=41) | All (N=177)
 ---  | ---  | ---  | ---  | ---  |
 healthiness  |  |   |   |   |